martin-wegmann/isotopes2forecast/README.md

 This repo consists of R scripts to calculate the EOFs of the isotopic information in the tree ring network.

 As well as a long python jupyter notebook to create the analysis and plots in the paper.
 This jupyter notebook uses both python and shell/CDO during its course.
+There are chronological depdencies in the notebook, so in theory you would need to run it from top to bottom to get all the results accordingly.

 Data sources can be found in the paper above.